-We started as a blog dedicated to the relentless pursuit of sporting event attendance.
-The way we see it, we all have our interests that we’re willing to spend irrational amounts of time and money on — for us, it’s sports travel.
-We love immersing ourselves in a city’s culture and traditions through its sports teams and stadiums, and we hope our experiences can be of help to you as you plan your own sporting itineraries.
+I started this as a blog dedicated to the relentless pursuit of sporting event attendance.
+The way I see it, we all have our interests that we’re willing to spend irrational amounts of time and money on — for me, it’s sports travel.
+I love immersing myself in a city’s culture and traditions through its sports teams and stadiums.

-Edward is a creator of quality content who aims to serve those who are curious about the greater world, faraway lands and different cultures.
-He believes it’s important to demonstrate what it’s like to seek out the unfamiliar and to inspire people to step outside their comfort zone and experience cultures different from their own.
+Through this blog I aim to serve those who are curious about the greater world, faraway lands and different cultures.
+I believe it’s important to demonstrate what it’s like to seek out the unfamiliar and to inspire people to step outside their comfort zone and experience cultures different from their own.

-In January 2010, he decided to chronicle his sports-traveling exploits, and The Itinerant Fan was born.
-This site serves partly as a living record of the venues he visits, a way to motivate himself to see more of the world through sports, and a chance to share his experiences and compare them to the other sports-traveling nuts out there who spend gobs of money just to watch a bunch of grown men hit each other and/or send inanimate objects in motion.
+This site serves partly as a living record of the venues I visit, a way to motivate myself to see more of the world through sports, and a chance to share my experiences and compare them to the other sports-traveling nuts out there who spend gobs of money just to watch athletes hit each other and/or send inanimate objects in motion.

-When not traveling the world in search of a good game, Edward spends time on web and mobile projects as a budding developer, playing rec-league hockey and creating Simpsons memes.
+When not traveling the world in search of a good game, I spend time on web and mobile projects as a developer and content consultant, playing rec-league hockey and creating Simpsons memes.
 Previously I was a sportswriter, editor and digital media manager with previous experience at ESPN.com, The Sacramento Bee and the Wilmington (Delaware) News Journal.

 I live in the Los Angeles area with my wife Jennifer, a professor of design at USC and a website developer (check out her portfolio site) and our daughter Mariana.
 I’m an avid fan of USC, my alma mater, and the Los Angeles Kings.
 You can frequently find me at Staples Center — feel free to drop me a line if you’re going to be in town!